 Pressurized Basket Domestic Espresso Machines

-These machines aren’t usually sold specifically as “pressurized basket” machines, but nearly all of the machines at this type of price will be this kind of machine, and a tell-tale sign is that the phrase “15 bars of pressure” is used as a boast in the sales blurb.
+These machines aren’t usually sold specifically as “pressurized basket” machines, but nearly all of the machines at this kind of price will be this kind of machine, and a tell-tale sign is that the phrase “15 bars of pressure” is used as a boast in the sales blurb.

-It’s worth keeping in mind that the entry-level home barista espresso machine below including the Sage Bambino Plus and the Gaggia Classic pro, comes with both fundamental baskets and pressurized baskets, so the user can decide which way to go.
+It’s worth keeping in mind that the entry-level home barista espresso machine below including the Sage Bambino Plus and the Gaggia Classic pro, comes with both standard baskets and pressurized baskets, so the user can decide which way to go.

 The Sage Oracle Range

-Home barista-quality with almost bean to cup convenience does sound like a marketing slogan, and marketing can usually be taken with a large pinch of salt, but I can tell you from personal experience that it’s in truth a fair assessment of these machines, and this comes from fairly extensive experience with the Oracle machines.
+Home barista-quality with almost bean to cup convenience does sound like a marketing slogan, and marketing can usually be taken with a large pinch of salt, but I can tell you from personal experience that it’s actually a fair assessment of these machines, and this comes from fairly extensive experience with the Oracle machines.

 Sage Oracle & Sage Oracle Touch Review